 Directory of Open Access Books: Thousands of books from hundreds of publishers.

-Libre Texts Chemistry: Includes course textbooks and supplemental learning resources.
+Libre Texts Chemistry: Course textbooks and supplemental learning resources.
 Supported by the National Science Foundation and the US Department of Education's Open Textbook Pilot Program.

-OER Commons: Repository of OER materials: textbooks, activities, video, images, case studies, etc. Browse by Subject/Discipline or Material Type.
+OER Commons: Repository of OER materials including textbooks, activities, video, images, case studies, etc. Browse by Subject/Discipline or Material Type.

-Open Textbook Library: Run by the Open Textbook Network, an organization of more than 600 higher education institutions.
-Content is not centrally vetted, and relies on peer review.
-More than half the content has been reviewed.
+Open Textbook Library: Most of the content has been peer-reviewed.
+Run by the Open Textbook Network, an organization of more than 600 higher education institutions.